What to Put on a Resume (20+ Best Things to Include)

 Career Expert

 You have years of skills, goals, work history, and education.
-You’ve only got an 8x11” piece of paper in front of you (or maybe 210×297 mm).
+And you’ve only got an 8x11” piece of paper in front of you (or maybe 210×297 mm).
 How can you squeeze all that into such a limited space?

 In this resume guide, you’ll learn: